Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting: Experiments

-Here, we study how producing symmetric PIs or locally adaptive PIs affects the quality of the results.
+Here, we study how producing symmetric PIs rather than locally adaptive PIs affects the quality of the results.
 The analysis is performed using the \textit{Solar} time series, which has a strong seasonal pattern since most of the energy is produced at the central hours of the day.
 The variation in hourly energy production in Fig.\ \ref{fig:industry_pi_box}, clearly indicates the presence of heteroscedasticity in the time series.

-Both EnCQR and EnbPI use a sliding window of size $s=24$, which reflects the data collection process.
+As previously stated, both EnCQR and EnbPI use a sliding window of size $s=24$ to reflect the data collection process.
 As a result, the set of leave-one-out residuals is updated after every 24 hours.
 Consequentially, the width of the PIs generated by EnbPI is fixed for the 24-hours interval, indicating an equal amount of uncertainty for all the hours in a day.
 On the other hand, the adaptive EnCQR intervals show that there is significantly lower uncertainty during the night.
 The advantage of locally adaptive intervals for heteroscedastic data is clear: EnCQR constructs significantly more informative intervals for the hours with less variability.

-For the symmetric EnbPI intervals to guarantee valid coverage when the data is heteroscedastic, the length of the intervals must increase significantly to include points far from the mean value.
+In EnbPI to guarantee valid coverage with symmetric intervals when the data is heteroscedastic, the length of the intervals must increase significantly to include points far from the mean value.
 The length increases identically in both directions, which is undesirable if the spread from the mean is not symmetric.
 This is the case of the Solar time series: in the middle of the day, the deviation from the mean is greater in the downwards direction due to the potential absence of sun.
 On the other hand, the PI of EnCQR are not constrained to be symmetric and can, therefore, capture in which direction the variability is larger.
 Referring to Fig.\ \ref{fig:industry_pi_box}, EnCQR-LSTM correctly captures the variability in the time series: the predicted 0.50 quantile is almost perfectly aligned with the median of the boxes, while the lower PI bound extends downwards much further than the upper PI bound.